elizobo/LR_tutorial/index.md

 Predictor variables included in the model as fixed effects must be independent.
 Non of the predictor variables can be related to any of the others otherwise they will explain the same variation in the response variable, and the model will appear more powerful than it actually is.

 We will test to see if there is any correlation between them by making a correlation plot.
 The larger and darker the circle, the stronger the correlation between the variables.
-Blue colouring indicated a positive correlation and red indicated a negative correlation.
+Blue colouring indicates a positive correlation and red indicates a negative correlation.

 ```r
 # Test continuous predictor variable autocorrelation